FPLCodes/FPLCodes/README.md

 - 👋 Hi, I’m @FPLCodes
 - 👀 I’m interested in web development and solving coding problems
-- 🌱 I’m currently learning VueJS, MongoDB, NodeJS
+- 🌱 I’m currently learning VueJS, MongoDB, NodeJS & Firebase
 - 💞️ I’m currently not looking to collaborate on anything
 - 📫 How to reach me: sahabferdous1@gmail.com